1

 Talent pools

 Talent pools are a buzzword in the recruitment process and have been for some time, particularly, it seems, in the IT sector.
-A talent pool is widely defined as a database which consists of profiles of candidates who, for want of a better expression, could effectively fill the boots of any of your current employees.
+A talent pool is widely defined as a database that consists of profiles of candidates who, for better expression, could effectively fill the boots of any of your current employees.

 Larger IT organisations have been creating talent pools for quite some time and the trend is now trickling down into smaller IT companies and startups.
 The idea is that while Microsoft might not need an app developer today, it might do next month.
 By constantly creating relationships with potential employees and putting them into a ‘talent pool’, companies are effective ‘always recruiting’.
 Then when a vacancy does arrive, they have a pool of talent already at their disposal.
 In the consistently fluctuating world of IT, having fresh talent at your disposal is likely to prove advantageous.